DDoS-Guard L3-L4 protection

 The cost of the service adds up:

-- cost of additional secure IPv4 addresses.
-The first secure address is provided free of charge, for each additional server in the pool you need to order an additional secure address;
+- The first secure IPv4 address is provided free of charge, for each additional server in the pool it is necessary to order an additional secure address;

 - the cost of a new subnet if it is needed to connect the service.

-You can view prices for DDoS Guard L3-L4 protection at selectel.ru.
+To view prices for DDoS-Guard L3-L4 DDoS-Guard protection service, please visit selectel.ru.

 - If your server only has a public shared address or public IP address, or your servers are already under attack, order and configure a new subnet.